 FORM OF POWER OF ATTORNEY

-(form to be completed from the Tenderer)
+(form to be completed from the Investor)

-Today, on [ date], before me the Public Notary [public notary data], the undersigned Mr / Mrs [name, surname], born on [date], in [place, country], with his/her passport no [passport no], in the capacity of [position] with the [ Tenderer / Consortium], hereby grants this power of attorney, to Mr / Mrs [name, surname], born on [date], in [place, country], with his/her passport no [passport no] (“Representative”), to represent the [Tenderer / Consortium member] in the tender procedure “Development and operation of a wind onshore Facility, with a certain installed capacity, of which up to 105 MW (inclusive) will get support measures (“Supported Capacity”), to be located at a site selected by the Tenderer within the Republic of Moldova ( “Procedure”), organized by the Tender Committee in accordance with the Regulation on Renewable Energy Tenders.
+Today, on [ date], before me the Public Notary [public notary data], the undersigned Mr / Mrs [name, surname], born on [date], in [place, country], with his/her passport no [passport no], in the capacity of [position] with the [ Investor / Consortium], hereby grants this power of attorney, to Mr / Mrs [name, surname], born on [date], in [place, country], with his/her passport no [passport no] (“Representative”), to represent the [Investor / Consortium member] in the tender procedure “Development and operation of a wind onshore Facility, with a certain installed capacity, of which up to 105 MW (inclusive) will get support measures (“Supported Capacity”), to be located at a site selected by the Investor within the Republic of Moldova ( “Procedure”), organized by the Tender Committee in accordance with the Regulation on Renewable Energy Tenders.

 The appointed Representative shall:

-represent the Tenderer / Consortium in the Tender Procedure before the Tender Committee;
+represent the Investor / Consortium in the Tender Procedure before the Tender Committee;

-execute and deliver any and all Tender Documents, including but not limited to appendixes and financial bid forms, as prepared by the Tenderer / Consortium and deliver them to the Tender Committee, as per the requirements of the Tender Documents;
+execute and deliver any and all Tender Documents, including but not limited to appendixes and financial bid forms, as prepared by the Investor / Consortium and deliver them to the Tender Committee, as per the requirements of the Tender Documents;

-sign on behalf of the Tenderer / Consortium any and all Tender Documents to be submitted;
+sign on behalf of the Investor / Consortium any and all Tender Documents to be submitted;

-represent the Tenderer / Consortium in the correspondence, any questions and answers procedure with the Tender Committee;
+represent the Investor / Consortium in the correspondence, any questions and answers procedure with the Tender Committee;

-represent without limitation, the Tenderer/ Consortium in connection to all matters, as per the Tender Documents and the procedure.
+represent without limitation, the Investor/ Consortium in connection to all matters, as per the Tender Documents and the procedure.

-The Tenderer / Consortium shall remain liable before the Tender Committee and any institutions in the Republic of Moldova for any and all actions of the Representative.
+The Investor / Consortium shall remain liable before the Tender Committee and any institutions in the Republic of Moldova for any and all actions of the Representative.

 I, the Public Notary [name, surname], hereby certify the execution of this Power of Attorney before me, in the free will of the party who has granted this Power of Attorney, and I do certify this document in accordance with the Law.

-The Tenderer / Consortium Lead Member
+The Investor / Consortium Lead Member

 STATEMENT OF CLEAR CRIMINAL RECORD

-(to be completed from the Tenderer)
+(to be completed from the Investor)

-Statement of the Tenderer participating in the competitive process which will take place on [•] as announced by the Ministry of Energy of Moldova.
+Statement of the Investor participating in the competitive process which will take place on [•] as announced by the Ministry of Energy of Moldova.

-I, the undersigned [•] in the capacity of [•] of the Tenderer [•] hereby state that:
+I, the undersigned [•] in the capacity of [•] of the Investor [•] hereby state that:

-The Tenderer [•] has not been convicted of a criminal offense,
+The Investor [•] has not been convicted of a criminal offense,

-The Tenderer [•] has not been convicted by a final court decision, relating to its professional activity.
+The Investor [•] has not been convicted by a final court decision, relating to its professional activity.

 Date of statement: [•]

-Representative of the Tenderer
+Representative of the Investor

 Signature

-AFFIDAVIT FOR FOREIGN TENDERERS
+AFFIDAVIT FOR FOREIGN INVESTORS

-(To be completed from the foreign tenderers, or each foreign Consortium members)
+(To be completed from the foreign Investors, or each foreign Consortium members)

 For the participation in the competition procedure [please insert the name of the procedure here] of the Ministry of Energy of the Republic of Moldova